 - Enjoy complimentary drinks

 - Extras for Premium Club guests including UK airport lounge from 1st May

 Breakfast, lunch and dinner at all restaurants - some require reservations.
 Selected branded and local-brand alcohol, soft drinks, minibar.
 Snacks at set times.

 A full size concert, sports and entertainment venue.

-Offering gourmet Mexican evening meals.
+This place offers gourmet Mexican in the evening.
 You'll need to make a reservation at reception and there's a smart dress code.

 The main pool's huge and surrounded by palm trees, sunbeds and sea views.

 Rooms► View all